hobbify-team/Statistics-Service/README.md

 $ touch .flask
 ```

-The following variables must be added in the .postgres file.
+The following variables must be added in the .postgres file:

 ```sh
 POSTGRES_HOST=